ryanw-mobile/compose-pager-demo/README.md

 This is a demo app demonstrating the official Jetpack Compose Horizontal Pager.

-In this app, you can see how simple we can set up a Horizontal Pager apply animations.
+In this app, you can see how simple we can set up a Horizontal Pager, feed in whatever content we want, and apply animations.

-No more custom views, fragments and complex lifecycle handling!
+No more custom views, adapters, fragments and complex lifecycle handling!

 ## Animations